CharanSriramUni/Portfolio/README.md

 # My Portfolio
 Hey!
-This is the source code behind my personal site.
+This is the source code behind my personal site, charansriram.com.

 It's written mostly in Rust and uses Actix-Web as a web server.
-I chose to write it in Rust since I wanted to see how support for writing servers had developed and cause I like the support for enums.
+I chose to write it in Rust since I wanted to see how support for writing servers has developed since I last used it, and I want to get more familiar with practical Rust for some other project ideas I'm working on.

 Styling is done using Water.css (hands-off styling).